 It's important to have sunsets.

-And I would submit that there's some things that need to be sunset, but it's been a couple years ago that I just could not believe.
+But it's been a couple years ago that I just could not believe.

-As a former felony judge in Texas, I couldn't believe that the FISA judges were not upset and had not called some of these people before him or her or them and sent some people to jail for for actually um committing a fraud upon their courts.
+As a former felony judge in Texas, I couldn't believe that the FISA judges were not upset and had not called some of these people before him or her or them and sent some people to jail for actually committing a fraud upon their courts.

-And I am deeply offended that this one FISA judge finally, after all these years, says, well, uh, she's concerned and we need to look back at anything that was submitted by this one FBI agent.
+And I am deeply offended that this one FISA judge finally, after all these years, says, well, she's concerned and we need to look back at anything that was submitted by this one FBI agent.

 Are you kidding me?

-Uh there was an article back in June of 2018 when I was questioning Rosenstein.
+There was an article back in June of 2018 when I was questioning Rosenstein.

-I mean, if somebody brought an application for a warrant um and an affidavit for a warrant, they had to swear they were verifying the truth of everything in there.
+I mean, if somebody brought an application for a warrant and an affidavit for a warrant, they had to swear they were verifying the truth of everything in there.

 You can't verify the truth if you hadn't even read it.